OfficeDev/VBA-content/VBA/Excel-VBA/articles/pivotfield-sourcename-property-excel.md

 # PivotField.SourceName Property (Excel)

-Returns a **String** value that represents the specified object?s name as it appears in the original source data for the specified PivotTable report.
+Returns a **String** value that represents the specified object's name as it appears in the original source data for the specified PivotTable report.

 ## Syntax